coinbase/fenrir/README.md

 <img src="./assets/logo.png" align="right" alt="Odin" />

 Fenrir is a secure AWS SAM deployer with a CLI.
 If you are looking at scaling AWS SAM to being used in a large organization, or just want easier structured deploys for your own projects.
-Fenrir is a great and easy way to take the next step with SAM.
+Fenrir is a great and easy way to take the next step with serverless.

 Fenrir: